Atsika/checkpoint/README.md

 Checkpoint is easily configurable through a [config file](config.json).
 You will need to generate a TLS certificate using [Let's Encrypt]() for example or the provided script [gen_tls_cert.sh](gen_tls_cert.sh) (⚠️ this will generate a self-signed certificate).
 The different values to configure are the following :
+* listenurl : Address on which to listen (format: IP:PORT)
 * certs :
   * crt : Path to TLS certificate
   * key : Path to TLS certificate private key